 7. Jen from Three Kids, Three Cats, and a Husband

-During my first delivery they started inducing me at 9pm, so I was having contractions all through the night with no sleep.
+During my first delivery, they started inducing me at 9 pm, so I was having contractions all through the night with no sleep.
 Also, I was determined to not have an epidural with my first child (although I eventually gave in).
-Those two thing specifically, that made my first labor harder.
+That two things specifically, that made my first labor harder.